Sreyas62/Log-Ingestion-and-Querying-system/README.md

 # Log Ingestion and Querying System

 A lightweight log management system that provides a simple yet powerful way to collect, search, and analyze log data.
 Built with a modern tech stack, this solution offers real-time log processing capabilities without the complexity of traditional log management systems.
+Built with Vibe Coding approach

 ## 🚀 Quick Start